sourcebroker/deployer-extended-media/README.rst

 The package provides additional tasks for deployer (deployer.org) for synchronizing media between instances.

-**NOTE!
-Its tested only with Deployer 4.3.1!**

 How this can be useful for me?
 ------------------------------

-The most useful is "dep media:pull [target]" task which allows you to pull media from target instance with rsync.
+The most useful is ``dep media:pull [source]`` task which allows you to pull media from source instance with rsync.
 Having possibility to fast synchronise media can speed up instance dependent development.

+There are also two additional useful tasks which allows to copy or symlink media between remote instances.
+For example you can use ``dep media:link [source] --options:target=beta`` to create symlinks for each single file (cp -Rs).

 Installation
 ------------